PAIDiPaidThis.com

 Why the price varies so much

 Premiums and payouts vary because the policy structure is doing different jobs.
-Lifetime cover costs more upfront because it keeps paying for a condition year after year, whereas accident-only or time-limited cover is cheaper precisely because it stops sooner.
+Lifetime cover costs more upfront because it keeps paying for a condition year after year, whereas accident-only or time-limited cover is cheaper precisely because it stops sooner, and that saving is the whole point of the policy rather than a flaw in it.
 The underlying treatment cost drives everything, and something like cruciate surgery sits at the expensive end, running up to £5,000 once you include the operation, imaging, medication and rehab.
-Where you live matters too, since corporate-owned practices charge around 18.3 per cent more on average than independents, so the same operation can produce a very different claim depending on the clinic.
+Where you live and which practice you use matter too.
+The Competition and Markets Authority found that corporate-owned practices charge 18.3 per cent more on average than independents, so the same operation can produce a very different claim depending on who owns the clinic, not just where it is.
+That gap has grown alongside the market itself: vet prices rose 63 per cent between 2016 and 2023, which means a fee limit set a few years ago may buy noticeably less treatment today than it did when the policy was taken out.
+Put those two forces together, corporate ownership pushing individual bills up and years of general price rises pushing the whole market up, and it's clear why the policy type you choose and the practice you use both end up shaping what you actually get back.
 The real prices below show the local range your policy would be tested against.

 How to pay less